Frequently Asked Questions

 A: I recommend spring and well water of known good quality as a

-first choice.
+sediment in the ionizer and encrust the electrodes.
 Next best is reverse osmosis.
 Distilled is not

 recommended because, according to Dr. Mercola, it is too aggressive